 Sometimes when web pages change your cache can interfere with the pages, making them load more slowly or display incorrectly.

 Using older versions of your browser can cause loading issues – especially if you’re watching videos or looking at pages with lots of graphics.
-Downloading the latest version of your browser – Google Chrome, Mozilla Firefox, Safari or Internet Explorer – may help.
+Downloading the latest version of your browser – Google Chrome, Mozilla Firefox, Safari or Microsoft Edge – may help.
 If this doesn't fix the problem, try a different browser altogether.
 All of the above are available to download for free.

 Try restarting your router.
 Turn it off at the mains and leave it off for at least 30 seconds before turning it back on.